Adjustment of Status to Lawful Permanent Resident Status (LPR)

-Adjustment of status is the process that you can use to apply for lawful permanent resident status (otherwise called applying for a Green Card) when you are available in the United States.
-This implies you may get a Green Card without returning to your home country to finish visa handling.
+Adjustment of status is the process that you can use to apply for lawful permanent resident status (otherwise called applying for/ obtaining a Green Card) when you are available in the United States.
+This implies you may get a permanent resident card without coming back to your home country to finish visa handling.
 In case that you are outside of the United States, you should get your visa abroad through consular handling.
+Herrera Law Firm has years of expirience in US immigration laws for green card holders and will make the process of adjustment of status easy and painless.

-All U.S. employers have to check to make sure all their employees, despite of of citizenship or nationality, are permitted to work in the United States.
-Employment Authorization Document (EAD) is one approach to demonstrate that you are permitted to work in the United States for a time period.
+All U.S. have to check to make sure all their employees, despite of of citizenship or nationality, are permitted to live and work in the United States.
+Employment Authorization Document (EAD) is one approach to demonstrate that you are allowed to in the United States for a time period.

 USCIS issues four types of travel documents: